ovidio-francisco/UFSCar/diversos/quotes-and-files.md

 Mostra uma imagen do C99

-Fórumla do Pk e WinDiff e explica BEM: file:///ext4Data/UFSCar/papers/Segmentação/novos/ml.pdf
+Fórumla do Pk e WinDiff e explica BEM:
+"Precision and recall statistics are a popular means of assessing the quality of clas- sification algorithms.
+For the segmentation task, recall measures the fraction of actual boundaries which an automatic segmenter correctly identifies, and precision measures the fraction of boundaries identified by an automatic segmenter which are actual boundaries." file:///ext4Data/UFSCar/papers/Segmentação/novos/ml.pdf

 Fórumla do Pk e WinDiff e explica BEM: